NithushanUthayarasa/IT-Company-Asset-Portal/README.md

 # IT Asset Tracking Portal

-A full-stack **IT Asset Management and Tracking System** built with **Spring Boot,PostgreSQL, Thymeleaf, and Spring Security**.
-ITAMS centralizes IT asset tracking, assignments, ticketing, maintenance, and employee feedback to improve efficiency, accountability, and IT operations.
+ITAMS is a full-stack IT Asset Management and Tracking System, entirely developed and implemented by me using **Spring Boot, PostgreSQL, Thymeleaf, and Spring Security**.
+It centralizes IT asset tracking, assignments, ticketing, maintenance, and employee feedback, enhancing efficiency, accountability, and IT operations.

 ---